Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Experimental Details

-Our framework is implemented in Python 3.12 and PyTorch 2.8 with CUDA 12.9 support.
-The core diffusion pipeline is built upon the \texttt{diffusers} and \texttt{accelerate} libraries from Hugging Face.
-For fair comparison and reproducibility, we follow the evaluation metrics and overall implementation structure of the official CatVTON repository.
+All experiments were conducted on a Linux server equipped with an Intel Xeon Platinum 8570 CPU and two NVIDIA H200 (141\,GB) GPUs.
+Our framework is implemented in Python 3.12 and PyTorch 2.8 with CUDA 12.9 support, built upon the \texttt{diffusers} and \texttt{accelerate} libraries from Hugging Face.
+For fair comparison and reproducibility, we follow the evaluation metrics and overall implementation structure of the official CatVTON~\cite{catvton} repository.